open-telemetry/opentelemetry.io/content/en/blog/2023/cloud-foundry.md

 Our implementation worked well, though we found the OpenTelemetry Collector to be using large amounts of CPU.
 We had done the simplest thing to start with, and were only sending one metric per gRPC request.
-Our Collector's Resource utilization dropped drastically when we
+Our Collector's resource utilization dropped drastically when we
 [added batching](https://github.com/cloudfoundry/loggregator-agent-release/pull/396).